awsdocs/amazon-eks-user-guide/doc_source/update-managed-node-group.md

    1. Choose the cluster that contains the node group to update\.

-   1. If at least one of your node groups has an update available, you'll see a notification under the cluster name letting your know how many of your node groups have an update available\.
+   1. If at least one of your node groups has an update available, you'll see a notification under the cluster name letting you know how many of your node groups have an update available\.
 In the **Node Groups** table you will see **Update now** to the right of the value in the **AMI release version** column for each node group that can be updated\.
 Select **Update now** for a node group that you want to update\.

       If you select a node group from the table and an update is available for it, you'll receive a notification on the **Node Group configuration** page\.
 If so, you can select the **Update now** button on the **Node Group configuration** page\.
 **Note**